hrtreza/ResearchTrack1_Assignment2/README.md

 This is a robot simulation in a circular path (like a racing path) that benefits from the Robot Operating System **(ROS)**.
 The robot is equipped with a laser scanner in front of the robot which provides distances from different obstacles.

+##Introduction
+This program manage a robot, endowed with laser scanners, which should move autonomously inside a circuit.
+You can use the robot controller to:

+Increase the linear velocity;
+Decrease the linear velocity;
+Stop the robot;
+Reset the robot to the initial position.

 ## How to run and compile...!